n2geoff/grayscale-css/README.md

-# Scales CSS
+# Grayscale CSS

-> A Minimalist Dream of CSS
+> CSS For Minimalists

-Scales CSS provides a minimalist approach to styling, placing layout in the fore-front, removing excess distractions, allowing  developers to prototype designs rapidly -- add flair later.

-Use at of the box or set a single custom `theme` color and watch the styles change dynamically.

-Extend with minimal styles to create your final theme/design.

-All-in, this package is **only 2kb gzipped!**
+Grayscale is a tiny-dynamic-classless css stylesheet designed for rapid prototyping.
+Use AS-IS or...

+**CHANGE A SINGLE COLOR** and **REDEFINE YOUR ENTIRE THEME**, complete with *light* and *dark* modes.

+It maybe `classless`, but it oozes style that you can [extend](src/extras)!

+All in **2kb gzipped!**

 ### Features

-- Tiny, 220 lines, 13 vars, 1 class, 4kb minified, 2kb gzipped
+- Tiny, 2kb
 - Classless
-- Single `.grid` class utility helper for auto-adjusting layout solution
-- Customizable theme, font, border-radius, line-height, element spacing
-- Extendable, its classless -- add your own classes!
+- Dynamic, 15 Custom CSS Vars
-- Pure CSS3
+- Pure CSS Theme Generation
+- Includes Light and Dark Themes

-> WARNING: only supports CSS3 ever-green browsers, no IE here ;)
+> WARNING: ever-green browsers need only apply ;)

 ## Check it Out

-**Scales CSS** builds dynamic themes based on a single color.  the default theme is based on `steelblue` , and has a `dark` and `light` variant (*default dark*)
+While **Grayscale CSS** can generate a dynamic theme based on A SINGLE COLOR, it defaults to a beautiful theme is based on `steelblue` , and of course that comes in both `light` and `dark` variants

 <div style="display: flex">
   <img src="example/img/steelblue-dark.png" width="400">
   <img src="example/img/steelblue-light.png" width="400">
 </div>

-## Develop

-clone repository and...
-TBD
+Add `data-theme="dark"` to the `html` tag for a taste of the dark side

 ## LICENSE